Why Writing Matters

 Timothy C. Hengst, M.A.

-Professor and Chair, Multimedia Program
+Professor, Multimedia Program

 In my life, writing is vital, both as a means and an end?
 I am fed by the intellectual and creative exercise of translating what is thought, sensed, and intuited into words on the page, and receive great satisfaction in shaping a creative work with attention to both form and content.